basilstotz/ltsp-pnp/README.md

 ## OT Info: LTSP vs Puavo

-Puavo is directly built on top of LTSP and adds some important features:
+Puavo (see www.puavo.org developed by www.opinsys.fi) is directly built on top of LTSP and adds some important features:

 * Puavo can handle laptops.
 These LTSP laptops also work over wlan or  even without an network connection.